Whaling in Antarctica

 Antarctic whaling began on a large scale in 1904 with the building of a whale processing station at Grytviken, South Georgia.
 A number of shore-based stations were in operation under some kind of regulation on the catches very shortly after this.
 Processing of carcasses was very inefficient in the early days as a whale was stripped of its blubber alongside the factory ship and the remains were left to float away.
 There are places around Antarctica and sub-Antarctic islands such as South Georgia where there are beaches that are covered with whale bones.
 In some places the beaches are made of almost nothing else but whale bones.

 Leith Harbour, South Georgia 1962 in use from 1909 to 1965.
 9 whale catcher boats can be seen tied up (7 + 2 to the right).
 In the foreground are tanks to hold the extracted whale oil.
-Like the other whaling stations on South Georgia, Leith was abandonded (in 1965) and now lies derilict. pictures of Leith as it is today.
+Like the other whaling stations on South Georgia, Leith was abandonded (in 1965) and now lies derilict. more recent pictures of Leith.

 In 1925, the first "factory ships" were built so that whaling could take place entirely at sea.
 This meant that the whalers were not operating within the territory of any one country and so consequently there were no regulations on catch size or species taken nor on the age or sex (nursing mothers with calves for example) of the catch.